BCAppsLimited/StreetAs/advanced-configuration-options.md

 | Default Setup | Use whatever settings existing on the Street As Setup to control whether the delivery line is kept or split. |
 | Split | The delivery line for this address will always be split. |
 | Keep | The delivery line for this address will always be printed as it was entered, commas and all. |

+That's everything we have in the Street As app.
+If you want to learn more about